imagej/imagej.github.io/_pages/plugins/ezfig.md

 12.1) Select or create an image with channels
 ---------------------------------------------

-Load an image that contains channels, or import one from ImageJ (see the “Imports” section) and select it (see the “Selections” section).
+Load an image that contains channels, or import one from ImageJ (see the "Imports" section) and select it (see the "Selections" section).

 ![](/media/Image54.png "Image54.png")